FTP Settings and Connection

 - Path/directory: (blank*)

 *Leave this field blank, unless you want to automatically load a particular subfolder in FTP.
 For example, you may want to automatically load the public_html folder if you have cPanel or httpdocs if you have Plesk.
 See below for more information on important folders.

-Though document roots are usually defaulted for some FTP clients, it is helpful to know where to begin the file path.
+Though document roots are usually set to default for some FTP clients, it is helpful to know where to begin the file path.
 Please see the applicable section below based on whether you are using cPanel or Plesk.

 Be sure to upload all files and folders to the public_html directory.
 All CGI scripts should be uploaded into the cgi-bin directory.

 Upload files and directories that should be accessible through HTTP protocol to the httpdocs directory.

 The maximum number of connections from one IP is 8.
 If you are seeing an error stating that there are too many connections, please check to see if you are connected by another device.
 If not, try closing out your FTP program completely.